crispinprojects/pi-webcam-security/README.md

 fswebcam -r 640x480 -S 10 -F 16 /mnt/hd1/webcam/$DATE.jpg
 ```

 The DATE variable is used to time stamp each captured image so that images can be sorted and then subsequently converted into a movie file.
+Replace the 640x480 resolution with one appropriate for your webcam e.g. 1280x720 for a webcam that supports 720p.

 Some options have been used with [fswebcam](https://manpages.debian.org/bookworm/fswebcam/fswebcam.1.en.html).
 The "-S 10" option skips the first 10 frames to let the webcam settle before capturing an image.
 The "-F 16" option sets the number of frames to capture to 16 images.
 These are captured in sequence and averaged into a final image to reduce noise and improve picture quality.
-I found using 16 frames produced a clearer image with the old webcam that I am using.
-This may not be required with other types of webcams.
+I found that using 16 frames produced a clearer image with the old webcam that I am using but for other webcams using -F 2 will be sufficient.

 The script must have executable permission to run.
 Use "chmod" to make the script executable.